healthyhomeuk/healthyhome/_docs/system-overview/parameter-guide.md

 [^1]: Rabo, Olga (2020) [Cooler Future](https://coolerfuture.com/en/blog/co2e). *What is CO2e and how is it calculated?*.
 [Accessed 18/04/21]
 [^2]: Vanvuren, Christina (2018) [MOLEKULE](https://molekule.science/what-is-relative-humidity/). *What Is Relative Humidity, and What’s an Ideal Level for Your Home?*.
 [Accessed 18/04/21]
 [^3]: [World Health Organisation](https://www.who.int/globalchange/publications/heat-and-health/en/#:~:text=Even%20small%20differences%20from%20seasonal,has%20important%20indirect%20health%20effects.), *Information and public health advice: heat and health*.
 [Accessed 18/04/21]
+[^4]: Smith, Dianna (2020) [kaiterra](https://learn.kaiterra.com/en/air-academy/three-types-of-particulate-matter). *The Three Types of Particulate Matter: All About PM10, PM2.5, and PM0.1*.
+[Accessed 19/04/21]
-[^4]: [United States Environmental Protection Agency](https://www.epa.gov/pm-pollution/health-and-environmental-effects-particulate-matter-pm), *Health and Environmental Effects of Particulate Matter (PM)*.
+[^5]: [United States Environmental Protection Agency](https://www.epa.gov/pm-pollution/health-and-environmental-effects-particulate-matter-pm), *Health and Environmental Effects of Particulate Matter (PM)*.
 [Accessed 18/04/21]